canklot/SortMyFiles/README.md

 Folders are always displayed first.

-If you face any problems in `OUTPUT` tab you can select `CustomOrderExtension` from the drop-down menu and check the logs.
+If you face any problems, you can find the logs in `OUTPUT` tab.
+From the drop-down menu you can select `CustomOrderExtension`  and check the logs.

 ## Release Notes